MidnightSkyUniverse/udemyNeo4j/README.md

 This is initial code for Udemy training that I created to teach how to create simple graph database on an example CSV.
-In addition, we create vector index and plug graph database into LLM to enable both vector and query schema qustions to our data
+In addition, we create vector index and plug graph database into LLM to enable both vector and query schema questions to our data

 ## Technologies
-- Neo4j Graph Database
+- Neo4j Graph Database (AuraDB)
 - LangChain
 - OpenAI